-- 102. NHRIs of the States parties which are to be considered by CAT and CRC are routinely informed about the forthcoming consideration and invited to submit written information.
-NHRIs may request a private meeting with CAT, as is the case with the CRC.
-NHRIs may provide information to CRC in closed meetings during the pre-sessional working group and may respond to requests to clarify or supplement such information.
-CRC engages both with general NHRIs and child-specific NHRIs, including children's ombudsmen, where these exist.
-NHRIs are also informed about the programme of work of CERD for each session and provided with copies of the reports due to be considered by the Committee (A/58/18, annex IV).
-For HRC, NHRIs may provide information to any interested members on issues relating to the consideration of reports of States parties, in informal meetings outside the Committee's working hours, and may respond to requests to clarify or supplement such information.
-On several occasions, NHRI representatives have taken part in such informal breakfast or lunchtime briefings. - At its last few sessions, with the agreement of the State party's delegation, CERD provided NHRIs that were present with the opportunity to make an oral presentation in the plenary on the second day of the consideration of the State party's report.
+At its last few sessions, with the agreement of the State party's delegation, CERD provided NHRIs that were present with the opportunity to make an oral presentation in the plenary on the second day of the consideration of the State party's report.
 NHRI representatives were seated separately from representatives of NGOs, with a sign clearly identifying them.
-At its seventy-second session in August 2007, the Committee formalized this procedure through inclusion of relevant provisions in its Rules of Procedure (Rule 40 (2)).
-Concluding observations on States parties reports increasingly refer to national human rights institutions (a compilation of references to national human rights institutions in concluding observations has been prepared by the secretariat).
+At its seventy-first session in August 2007, the Committee formalized this procedure through an amendment to its rules of procedure (rule 40 (2), in A/62/18, Annex IX).
+Concluding observations on States parties' reports consistently refer to national human rights institutions.
 CESCR and CEDAW regularly invite NHRIs, through the National Institutions Unit of OHCHR and, more recently, the Geneva-based representative of the International Coordinating Committee on NHRIs (ICC), to submit information and attend its sessions.
 CMW routinely informs NHRIs of the States parties which are to be considered by the Committee about the forthcoming consideration and invites them to submit written information and to attend both the private meeting with the Committee in preparation of the list of issues as well as the consideration of the report.
-Since its fifth session, the Committee provides the representative of the NHRI present an opportunity to make an oral presentation in a public meeting during the session at which the State party's report is considered.
+Since its fifth session held in 2005, the Committee provides the representative of the NHRI present with an opportunity to make an oral presentation in a public meeting during the session at which the State party's report is considered.